Mehsana: History

+History and legends

 Jaisinh Brahmabhatt describes the following legend in his poems from 1932 AD: Mehsana was established by Mehsaji Chavda, Rajput heir of the Chavda dynasty.
 He constructed the Torana (arc gate) of the city and a temple dedicated to Goddess Toran on Bhadrapad Sud 10 in Vikram Samvat 1414 (1358 AD).
 The legend is corroborated in Pragat Prabhavi Parshwanath athva Parshwanathna Chamatkaro published in Vikram Samvat 1909 (1823 AD) by Manilal Nyalchand Shah who also mentioned in it that Mehsaji built a temple dedicated to Chamunda.
 Another legend says that Mehsaji established the town in Vikram Samvat 1375 (1319 AD).
-Both legends describes that the town is named after Mehsaji.
+Both legends describe that the town is named after Mehsaji.
 These legends also inconclusively establish that the town was founded during the Rajput period.
 According to another story, Delhi Sultan Alauddin Khalji had gifted 284 villages to Punjaji Chavda, a descendant of Vanraja Chavda, who had established Ambasan as his capital.
 His son Mesaji Chavda later established Mehsana.

+Gaekwad Maratha rule in north Gujarat

 Gaekwads conquered Baroda and established Baroda State in 1721.
-Following the third Battle of Panipat, Damaji Rao Gaekwad removed Babi dynasty from Visnagar and conquered Patan in 1766.
+Following the Third Battle of Panipat, Damaji Rao Gaekwad removed Babi dynasty from Visnagar and conquered Patan in 1766.
 He expanded their rule in north Gujarat uniting the regions of Visnagar, Vadnagar, Kheralu, Mehsana, Vijapur, Patan and Harij.
 He established Patan as its administrative headquarters.
 Later the headquarters was moved to Kadi and subsequently to Mehsana in 1902 when the city was connected by the Gaekwar's Baroda State Railway which was opened on 21 March 1887.
 Sayajirao Gaekwad III built Rajmahal, a palace in 1904.

+Post-independence administrative changes

 Baroda State merged with the Union of India after independence in 1947.
 It was merged into Bombay State as Mehsana district in 1949.
 Later it became part of Gujarat in 1960 after the division of Bombay state into Gujarat and Maharashtra.
-Mehsana is headquarters of Mehsana district in north Gujarat.
+The city of Mehsana is the headquarters of Mehsana district in north Gujarat.

+Formation of the Municipal Corporation

-Following the merger of Baroda state with Bombay State on 1 August 1949, the city was governed by Bombay District Municipal Act, 1902.
+Following the merger of Baroda state with Bombay State on 1 August 1949, the city was governed by the Bombay District Municipal Act, 1902.
 From 1 January 1956 to 2024, it was governed under Gujarat Nagar Palika Act, 1963.
 The formation of the Mehsana Municipal Corporation was approved on 1 January 2025.
 Total nine adjoining village panchayats: Fatepura, Ramosana, Ramosana NA area, Dediyasan, Palavasna, Heduva Rajgar, Heduva Hanumant, Taleti and Lakhwad; as well as the parts of five village panchayats: Palodar, Panchot, Gilosan, Nugar and Sakhpurda; were merged with Mehsana Nagarpalika to form the Mehsana Municipal Corporation.
-More 10 panchayats were also merged later: Ucharpi, Detrojpura, Tavadiya, Dela, Kukas, Rupal (Kukas), Rampura, Virampura, Hebuva and Shobhasan.
-The total area of the Mahanagarpalika extended to 120 sqkm.
+More 10 panchayats were also merged later in September 2025: Ucharpi, Detrojpura, Tavadiya, Dela, Kukas, Rupal (Kukas), Rampura, Virampura, Hebuva and Shobhasan.
+Following the formation of the Mehsana Municipal Corporation, the total area under the city administration expanded from 32 sqkm to 120 sqkm with total population of 4.53 lakh.